kuoris-dev/Le-Sprint/README.md

 # Le Sprint

 A two-player running game for the Philips Videopac G7000, written in Intel 8048 assembly.
+The game was published in Skrolli Party 2026.

 Race to the finish line by alternating your joystick left and right.
 The faster you alternate, the faster your runner moves!